-The Forward Arts Foundation is a charity committed to widening poetry’s audience, honouring achievement and supporting talent, through National Poetry Day, the Forward Prizes for Poetry and the Forward Book of Poetry, an indispensable annual anthology of the year’s best poems.
+Forward Arts Foundation promotes public knowledge, understanding and enjoyment of poetry in the UK and Ireland.
+We are a charity committed to widening poetry’s audience, honouring achievement and supporting talent: our programmes include National Poetry Day, the Forward Prizes for Poetry and the Forward Book of Poetry, an annual anthology of the year’s best poems.

 Forward Arts Foundation was created in 1991 by William Sieghart, the founder of the publisher Forward Worldwide, now known as Bookmark.
 A poetry-lover, he wanted an anthology containing the best poetry of the year.
 Since none existed, in 1992, he published one himself

 The contents of the first Forward Book of Poetry were chosen over 1991/1992 by the five judges of the first Forward Prizes for Poetry, including Sir Stephen Spender, Margaret Drabble and Roger McGough.
 The Forward Book and Forward Prizes attracted both people who did not know where to begin with contemporary poetry, and die-hard poetry readers.
-The Forward Prizes’ power to make reputations was compared to that of the Booker Prize.
+The Forward Prizes’ power to make reputations is comparable to that of the Man Booker Prize.

 In 1994, Sieghart founded National Poetry Day, a day of mass celebration of all things poetical which was taken up enthusiastically by schools, factories, offices and even railway stations.
-Last year, it reached over 500 million people, largely through Twitter and social media, where the hashtag #nationalpoetryday and the invitation to share a poem proved a winning combination.
+Last year, the campaign worked closely with schools, libraries, booksellers and retailers, joining with BBC Local Radio to commission 13 new poems celebrating the nation’s different regions.
+National Poetry Day now reaches over 500 million people annually, largely through social media, where the hashtag #nationalpoetryday and the invitation to share a poem prove a winning combination.